keepselvesreal/obsidian-cms/content/index.md

+---
-# Welcome to My Digital Garden
+title: "Welcome to My Digital Garden"
+---

 This is my personal knowledge base published through Quartz.